-- Extending the value of existing content by rediscovering tests and insights that already exist in your workspace.
+- Extending the value of existing content by rediscovering existing tests and insights in your workspace.

 - Making it easier for extended teams to find what they need without being familiar with the Platform.

-The Navigation menu also provides quick access to test templates, the Template Library (see under Manage Templates), contributor networks (Favorite contributors and Custom Networks), and folder management for organizing tests and drafts.
+The Navigation menu provides quick access to test templates, the Template Library (under Manage Templates), contributor networks (Favorite contributors and Custom Networks), and folder management for organizing tests and drafts.